gretarmark/gretarmark.github.io/_posts/2024-07-15-Linear-Programming.md

 \\$$

-This problem can be expressed in matrix form:
+This constraints of this problem can be expressed in matrix form:

 $$\\